smukkejohan/RTIMULib/README.md

 * InvenSense MPU-6050 gyros + acclerometers.
 Treated as MPU-9150 without magnetometers.
 * InvenSense MPU-9250 single chip IMU (I2C and SPI)
 * STM LSM9DS0 single chip IMU
+* STM LSM9DS1 single chip IMU (experimental)
 * L3GD20H + LSM303D (optionally with the LPS25H) as used on the Pololu AltIMU-10 v4.
 * L3GD20 + LSM303DLHC as used on the Adafruit 9-dof (older version with GD20 gyro) IMU.
 * L3GD20H + LSM303DLHC (optionally with BMP180) as used on the new Adafruit 10-dof IMU.
 * Bosch BMX055 (although magnetometer support is experimental currently).
 * Bosch BNO055 IMU with onchip fusion.
-Note that this seems to be incompatible with the Raspberry Pi/Pi 2 due to the BNO055's use of I2C clock stretching exposing a Raspberry Pi problem.
-The result is significant data corruption.
-See this post: https://richardstechnotes.wordpress.com/2015/05/18/bosch-bno055-and-the-raspberry-pipi-2-an-i2c-clock-stretching-problem/.
+Note: will not work reliably with RaspberryPi/Pi2 due to clock-stretching issues.

 Pressure/temperature sensing is supported for the following pressure sensors: